-For the fiscal year ended June 30, 2019, approximately 20% of our total revenues were generated from one merchant partner.
-For the fiscal year ended June 30, 2020, approximately 28% of our total revenues were generated from one merchant partner.
-We believe our growth will facilitate revenue growth and merchant diversification.
-While we will continue to integrate with a wide range of merchants, our revenue concentration may cause our financial performance to fluctuate significantly from period to period based on the revenue from such merchant partner.
+For the fiscal years ended June 30, 2019 and June 30, 2020, approximately 20% and 28%, respectively, of our total revenues were generated from one merchant partner, Peloton.
+For the three months ended September 30, 2019 and September 30, 2020, approximately 14% and 30%, respectively, of our total revenues were generated from the same merchant partner.
+We believe we have a strong relationship with Peloton and, in September 2020, we entered into a renewed merchant agreement with Peloton with an initial three-year term ending in September 2023, which automatically renews for additional and successive one-year terms until terminated.
+While we believe our growth will facilitate revenue growth and merchant diversification and we continue to integrate with a wide range of merchants, our revenue concentration may cause our financial performance to fluctuate significantly from period to period based on the revenue from such merchant partner.